- 1 Purpose

 Access to view/edit data is controlled securely by User roles.
 Different levels of access are applied so that Users only access appropriate data.
 System interfaces may be personalised to suit different User roles.

-Information System Owners and/or project managers requiring User data should contact the Manager (Student Systems) for Student data and/or the Manager (Payroll and Systems) for Employee data at the start of the project to ensure this integration and other project timeframes can be achieved.
+Information System Custodians and/or project managers requiring User data should contact the Manager (Student Systems) for Student data and/or the Manager (Payroll and Systems) for Employee data at the start of the project to ensure this integration and other project timeframes can be achieved.

 A Privacy Threshold Assessment must be taken to ascertain whether the system poses a privacy risk to Users.